bg-write/big-doh/README.md

 - Increase overall Lighthouse Performance rate for mobile and desktop through HTTP caching, decreasing network payloads, image consistency, and more
 - Add a new "etc" page sharing other important topics to study: Stability, Scalability, Accessibility, and more
 - Flesh out current Big O, Algorithms, and Data Structures pages with more definitions and details; add specific Big O time and space complexities for each algorithm
-- Refactor flex containers with consistent classes to replace individual IDs
 - Add hand-drawn illustrations and animations (more donuts!)
 - Optimize local image storage and replace current photos with more consistent, higher quality images
 - Add JS code snippets to give real-life applications of algorithms and data structures
-- Make white background-ed algorithm and data structure examples center like study cards
 - Replace TTT's X's and O's with donuts (more donuts!)
-- Refactor Marquee code into its own component
+- Refactor marquee code into its own component
-- Refactor Footer and Navbar media queries for more fluid growth and container transformation
-- CSS Customize Navbar from hamburger to X's with shifting link placements
 - CSS: Illustrate Simpsons clouds that pop up and frame Navbar text upon hover (like in the opening credits)
 - CSS: Illustrate Homer popping up when you win a game of TTT
-- CSS: Dark mode, adjust color based on scrolling position

 ## The Team